Why Small Business Saturday® Is a Great Opportunity

-In preparation, and to build anticipation for the big day, many local business owners pre-promote it via social media and email newsletters.
-Reaching out to their current database to inform loyal customers of special Small Business Saturday promotions is a great way to do your part, even when bigger organizations may be stepping in to help.
-This ensures that shoppers will be coming out with your business in mind and mentally expecting to monetarily support your shop.
+In preparation, and to build anticipation for the big day, many local business owners promote Small Business Saturday via social media and email newsletters.
+Reaching out to your current database to inform loyal customers of special Small Business Saturday promotions is a great way to get the word out about the day to shoppers – especially those who are already familiar with your business.

-As a local business, determine how you can promote your business and be part of the #SmallBizSat conversation.
-While you can certainly tackle the event on your own, it’s a great idea to include some neighboring businesses to combat this day together.
-Sharing advertising costs and helping in promoting one another will be a win for all in the long run.
-Working together will allow you to delegate duties, divvy up advertising bills, and reach a much larger audience.
+As a local business, determine how you can promote your business and be part of #SmallBizSat.
+While you can certainly tackle the event on your own, it’s a great idea to explore partnering with some neighboring businesses to capitalize on this day together.
+Sharing costs, planning duties and cross-promoting one another can be a win for all of you and help you reach a larger audience.

-Regardless if you’re an American Express merchant or not, you can still participate in this event.
-Don’t miss out on a great way to highlight your local business that enriches the community and local economy.
+You don’t have to be an American Express merchant to participate in Small Business Saturday.
+Don’t miss out on a great way to highlight your local business and help enrich the community and local economy.

-Here’s to wishing all the local visionaries in communities across America, the ones that took a chance on their dreams and turned them into realities, big sales for #SmallBizSat and a strong finish for 2015!
+Here’s to wishing all the local visionaries in communities across America, the ones who took a chance on their dreams and turned them into realities, big success for #SmallBizSat and a strong finish for 2019!

 1. This spend statistic is an aggregate of the average spend as reported by consumers in surveys commissioned by American Express reporting spend habits on Small Business Saturday of consumers who were aware of the day.
 It does not reflect actual receipts or sales.
 Each such survey was conducted among a nationally representative sample of U.S. adults.
 The surveys had an overall margin of error of between +/- 2.0% and +/- 5.47%, at the 95% level of confidence.
 The data was projected from the samples based on then-current U.S. Census estimates of the U.S. adult population (18+).